Parikshit102/Leaderboard-api/README.md

 * Add rate limiting.
 * Containerize using Docker.
 * Deploy behind Nginx.

-This design is more than sufficient for a backend assignment and should impress recruiters because it shows both the current implementation and how it can scale in production.

 Challenges - First to integerate backend with frontend properly .
 Second is I have time limit that's why I can't able to give full focus on this project.